Bh4vay/Stack/README.md

 # Stack
-Stack implementation using both Static and dynamic arrays.
-Stack implementation using linked list(includes header and main file).
+Stack implementation using both Static and dynamic arrays.  return Stack implementation using linked list(includes header and main file).